alnitak/shader_buffers/README.md

-**shader_buffers** aims to simplify the use of shaders with a focus on the ShaderToy.com website.
+**shader_buffers** aims to simplify the use of shaders with a focus on the ShaderToy.com and gl-transitions.com websites.

 - [Features](#Features)
 - [ShaderBuffers widget Usage](#ShaderBuffers-widget-Usage)